ssmirr/appdev-chapters/program-notes.md

 Matz's focus when he designed Ruby was on "developer happiness", which was pretty bold in back 1995 when Ruby was first released.
 Optimizing for human readability rather than computer readability meant paying a cost in terms of performance, and computers were slow back then; but Matz didn't care.

-Happily, computers are fast today, and they can run Ruby just fine; so we can have the best of both worlds.
+Happily, computers are very fast today[^developer_hours], and they can run Ruby just fine; so now we beginners can have the best of both worlds.

+[^developer_hours]: From a business perspective, CPU-cycles are very cheap while developer-hours are _very_ expensive; so optimize for making your developers the most productive, not making your computers the most performant.

 ### Ruby on Rails and other libraries

 People often ask "What's the best language for task X?"
-Depending on the task, sometimes a language is particularly well suited to it technically; but that is very rare.
-In general, any programming language can do anything that any other language can (unless maybe there is some kind of proprietary lock-in).
+Depending on the task, sometimes a language is particularly well-suited to it technically; but that is very rare.
+In general, any programming language can do anything that any other language can (unless maybe there is some kind of proprietary lock-out).

 However, there's another very important consideration: which language has the largest **community** of developers doing task X?
 More community means more shared code (known as "libraries", or in Ruby-land, "gems"), more blog posts, more answers when you Google a question, etc.